divya04-hue/bamoe9-k8s/README.md

 In the 'configuration/configuration-steps.md' file you will find a series of snippets for the creation of the various CRs starting from a series of environment variables defined in the 'env.properties' file.

+The log level for BAMOE applications are at 'INFO' level in 'QUARKUS_LOG_LEVEL' enviroment variables for each containers; change it to 'TRACE' if needed.

 <b>Warning</b>:
 <mark>
 Authentication and verification of the validity of the JWT token require (frontend policy) among other things that the token has been created from a specific URL that has been configured in the environment variable of the frontend container (QUARKUS_OIDC_AUTH_SERVER_URL and QUARKUS_OIDC_CLIENT_AUTH_SERVER_URL).